-Through December 31, 2004, the Company filed a consolidated U.S. federal income tax return with CenTra, who determined income taxes for its subsidiaries on a separate return basis.
-Effective for all periods subsequent to January 1, 2005, the Company has filed a separate U.S. federal income tax return.
-The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2005.
+The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2007.
 In addition, the Company files income tax returns in various state and local jurisdictions.
 Historically, the Company has been responsible for filing separate state and local income tax returns for itself and its subsidiaries.
 The Company is no longer subject to state income tax examinations for years before 2002.

-Beginning with the adoption of FASB Interpretation No., or FIN, 48 Accounting for Uncertainty in Income Taxes (an interpretation of FASB Statement No. 109) on January 1, 2007, the Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
+The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
+The Company recognizes interest related to unrecognized tax benefits in income tax expense and penalties in other operating expenses.

-(k) Freight Revenue and Related Expenses
+(m) Freight Revenue and Related Expenses

 The Company is the primary obligor when rendering its truckload, brokerage and intermodal services and assumes the corresponding credit risk with customers.
-As such, revenue and the related purchased transportation and commissions are recognized on a gross basis when evidence of an arrangement exists, delivery has occurred at the receiver's location, the revenue and related expenses are fixed or determinable and collectability is reasonably assured.
-Fuel surcharges of \$101,258,000, \$65,833,000 and \$60,773,000 for the years ended December 31, 2008, 2007, and 2006, respectively, are included in operating revenues and purchased transportation.
+As such, revenue and the related purchased transportation and commissions are recognized on a gross basis when persuasive evidence of an arrangement exists, delivery has occurred at the receiver's location or for service arrangements after the related services have been rendered, the revenue and related expenses are fixed or determinable and collectability is reasonably assured.
+Fuel surcharges of \$35,935,000, \$101,258,000 and \$65,833,000 for the years ended December 31, 2009, 2008 and 2007, respectively, are included in operating revenues and purchased transportation.

-(1) Insurance & Claim Costs
+(n) Insurance & Claims

-Insurance and claims expense represents premiums paid by the Company and the accruals made for claims within the Company's self-insured retention amounts.
+Insurance and claims expense represents charges for premiums and the accruals made for claims within the Company's self-insured retention amounts.
 The accruals are primarily related to auto liability, cargo and equipment damage claims.
 A liability is recognized for the estimated cost of all self-insured claims including an estimate of incurred but not reported claims based on historical experience and for claims expected to exceed the Company's policy limits.
-The Company may also make accruals for personal injury and property damage to third parties, and workers' compensation claims if a claim exceeds UTSI's insurance coverage.
+The Company may also make accruals for personal injury and property damage to third parties, and workers' compensation claims if a claim exceeds the Company's insurance coverage.
 Such accruals are based upon individual cases and estimates of ultimate losses, incurred but not reported losses, and losses arising from known claims ultimately settling in excess of insurance coverage using loss development factors based upon industry data and past experience.
 Since the reported accrual is an estimate, the ultimate liability may be different from the amount recorded.
 If adjustments to previously established accruals are required, such amounts are included in operating expenses in the current period.
 The Company maintains insurance with licensed insurance carriers.